 Operational risk management is supported by a formal risk assessment process.
 This is conducted annually and supplemented with quarterly updates.
 It requires each division to assess and rank the potential impact and likelihood of occurrence of financial and operational risks.
 It also requires divisions to review the procedures and controls in place for addressing the identified risks.
-This risk and control self-assessment is reviewed by Internal Audit to ensure consistency and reasonableness before submission to the Risk Committee, which has the responsibility for ensuring that the identified risks are properly addressed.
+This risk and control self-assessment is reviewed by the Internal Audit Division of the HKMA to ensure consistency and reasonableness before submission to the Risk Committee, which has the responsibility for ensuring that the identified risks are properly addressed.
 Results of this risk assessment are also taken into account, in conjunction with other risk factors, for the development of an annual Internal Audit work plan.
-Internal Audit will audit the risk areas at various frequencies depending on the levels of risks and the results of past audits.
+The Internal Audit Division will audit the risk areas at various frequencies depending on the levels of risks and the results of past audits.
 It reports its findings regularly to the EFAC Audit Sub-Committee and the Chief Executive of the HKMA and follows up on outstanding issues to ensure that they are resolved in a proper manner.